aluedtke7/shoppinglist/README.md

-# Shoppinglist with Flutter and PocketBase
+# Shopping list made with Flutter and PocketBase

 ## Overview

-The purpose of this app is to maintain a shoppinglist that can be used by more than one person.
+The purpose of this app is to maintain a shopping list that can be used by more than one person.
 In our family, we all use this app to inform the others about the goods that are wanted.
 If someone goes shopping, he/she can buy the goods for all family members.